srdtrk/cw-ica-controller/e2e/Readme.md

 These tests are designed to test the ICA contract itself and its interaction with the relayer.

-All contract tests are located in `interchaintest/contract_test.go` file.
-Currently, there are four tests in this file:
+All contract tests are located in `interchaintestv8` direcotry.
+Currently, the following tests are available:

 - TestWithContractTestSuite/TestIcaContractChannelHandshake_Ordered_Protobuf
 - TestWithContractTestSuite/TestIcaContractChannelHandshake_Unordered_Protobuf